PANCREAZE is indicated for the treatment of exocrine pancreatic insufficiency in adult and pediatric patients.

 The most common symptoms of EPI are gastrointestinal — related to the stomach and digestion7,8

-When you have Exocrine Pancreatic Insufficiency (EPI), your body is missing the enzymes it needs to properly digest food.
 This can cause important nutrients such as fats, proteins and carbohydrates to pass through the body unabsorbed and as a result, your body doesn’t get the nutrients it needs.
-In people with EPI, these undigested nutrients cause chronic gastrointestinal (GI) symptoms after eating.

 FREE RESOURCE